Inferior parietal lobule: Structure

-In males, the inferior parietal lobule is significantly more voluminous in the left hemisphere compared to the right.
+In males, the inferior parietal lobule is significantly less voluminous in the right hemisphere compared to the left.
 This extreme asymmetry is not present in females and this may contribute to cognitive differences between the sexes.

 In macaque neuroanatomy, this region is often divided into caudal and rostral portions, cIPL and rIPL, respectively.
 The cIPL is further divided into areas Opt and PG whereas rIPL is divided into PFG and PF areas.

 Function

 Inferior parietal lobule has been involved in the perception of emotions in facial stimuli, and interpretation of sensory information.
 The Inferior parietal lobule is concerned with language, mathematical operations, and body image, particularly the supramarginal gyrus and the angular gyrus.

 Clinical significance

 Destruction to the inferior parietal lobule of the dominant hemisphere results in Gerstmann's syndrome: left–right confusion, finger agnosia, dysgraphia and dyslexia, dyscalculia, contralateral hemianopia, or lower quadrantanopia.
-Destruction to the inferior parietal lobule of the non-dominant hemisphere results in topographic memory loss, anosognosia, construction apraxia, dressing apraxia, contralateral hemispatial neglect, contralateral hemianopia, or lower quadrantanopia.
+Destruction to the inferior parietal lobule of the non-dominant hemisphere results in topographic memory loss, anosognosia, constructional apraxia, dressing apraxia, contralateral hemispatial neglect, contralateral hemianopia, or lower quadrantanopia.